Unrealized Projects 1930-1934

 JEZEBEL (1934)

 David O. Selznick had MGM readers report to him with story ideas for Garbo.
 An August 1934 memo from story editor Kate Corbaley suggested Jezebel.
+A film of this was made in 1938 starring Bette Davis.

 SOURCE: GARBO book